 One area of forensic evidence that has always been problematic is mixed DNA samples.
 For instance, police may have video of a bank robber opening the door to enter the bank, so they know his DNA is on the door handle.
-Unfortunately the perpetrator isn’t the only person who touched that door handle.
-The first step in separating out those individual DNA profiles is to figure out just how many contributors are in a sample.
+Unfortunately, the perpetrator isn’t the only person who touched that door handle.
+The first step in separating out those individual DNA profiles is to determine just how many contributors are in a sample.

-One way to do that is a new technology announced in March 2017 by Michael Marciano and Jonathan Adelman, two research assistant professors in the Forensic and National Security Sciences Institute in Syracuse University’s College of Arts and Science in New York (Figure 2).
-Combining Marciano’s background as a molecular biologist and forensic casework analyst, and Adelman’s expertise in computer science and statistics, the two researchers developed the Probabilistic Assessment for Contributor Estimate (PACE), which uses machine learning to quickly determine the number of contributors in a sample.
+One way to do that is through a new technology announced in March 2017 by Michael Marciano and Jonathan Adelman, two research assistant professors with the Forensic and National Security Sciences Institute at Syracuse University’s College of Arts and Science in New York (Figure 2).
+Combining Marciano’s background as a molecular biologist and forensic casework analyst and Adelman’s expertise in computer science and statistics, the two researchers developed the Probabilistic Assessment for Contributor Estimate (PACE), which uses machine learning to quickly determine the number of contributors in a sample.

-PACE offers an improvement over currently used methods, notably one called maximum allele count (MAC), which becomes less accurate as contributor numbers increase, and another known as Markov chain Monte Carlo (MCMC), which while very accurate, is computationally intensive and time-consuming, Adelman says.
+PACE improves on currently used methods: notably, the maximum allele count (MAC), which becomes less accurate as contributor numbers increase, and the Markov chain Monte Carlo (MCMC), which, while very accurate, is computationally intensive and time-consuming, Adelman says.
 PACE, in contrast, is both accurate and quick.
-In 400-sample comparisons between MAC and PACE (2), both PACE and MAC could correctly count the number of contributors every time in a single-source sample, PACE beat MAC in three-contributor samples with 97 percent accuracy vs. 89 percent, respectively, and PACE outclassed MAC in four-source samples with an accuracy of 96 percent while MAC failed completely.
-Comparisons of PACE vs. MCMC showed that while both provided extremely accurate results, PACE does the job in seconds, while MCMC takes hours.
-In criminal investigations, he added, those kinds of accuracy and time differences matter.
+In 400 sample comparisons between MAC and PACE , both could correctly count the number of contributors every time in a single-source sample; however, PACE beat MAC in three-contributor samples, with 97% accuracy versus 89%, respectively, and PACE also outclassed MAC in four-source samples, with an accuracy of 96% compared to the complete failure of the MAC method.
+Comparisons of PACE versus MCMC showed that, while both provide extremely accurate results, PACE does the job in seconds, while MCMC takes hours.
+In criminal investigations, Adelman adds, those kinds of accuracy and time differences matter.

-Both Adelman and Marciano said they couldn’t have succeeded without a comprehensive training dataset, which included major publicly available contributions from the Boston University School of Medicine as well as many laboratories and corporations.
-“That support was critical,” Marciano said.
+Both Adelman and Marciano say they couldn’t have succeeded without a comprehensive training data set, which included major publicly available contributions from the Boston University School of Medicine as well as many laboratories and corporations.
+“That support was critical,” Marciano asserts.

 Unlike the DNA in mixed samples, strands of hair can be easily separated from one another, and a new approach is now using hair for protein-based identification.

-“With hair, we’re still looking at DNA, but we’re just looking at it in a radically different way, and that’s in terms of the signatures it leaves in proteins,” says Glendon Parker, Ph.D., who was a biochemist at Lawrence National Laboratory’s (LLNL) Forensic Science Center (Figure 3).
-Research groups at LLNL and the startup company Protein-Based Identification Technologies of Orem, Utah, (Parker is founder and CEO) are developing the approach, which centers on a class of DNA mutations that result in sequence changes within hair proteins (Figure 4).
-Known as non-synonymous single nucleotide polymorphisms, or non-synonymous SNPs, these mutations occur with different frequencies in individuals and therefore provide reasonable powers of discrimination for identification purposes (3).
-“In a way, we’re doing DNA typing, but we’re doing it by looking at the ‘fingerprints’ that DNA has in proteins, and then using those ‘fingerprints’ to predict back to that DNA,” he says.
+“With hair, we’re still looking at DNA, but we’re just looking at it in a radically different way, and that’s in terms of the signatures it leaves in proteins,” says Glendon Parker, Ph.D., who was a biochemist at the Lawrence Livermore National Laboratory (LLNL) Forensic Science Center (Figure 3).
+Research groups at LLNL and the startup company Protein-Based Identification Technologies of Orem, Utah, of which Parker is founder and CEO, are developing the approach, which centers on a class of DNA mutations that result in sequence changes within hair proteins (Figure 4).
+Known as nonsynonymous single nucleotide polymorphisms, or nonsynonymous SNPs, these mutations occur with different frequencies in individuals and therefore provide reasonable powers of discrimination for identification purposes .
+“In a way, we’re doing DNA typing, but we’re doing it by looking at the fingerprints that DNA has in proteins, and then using those fingerprints to predict back to that DNA,” Parker explains.

-The predictive powers of the technique depend on the variations in the DNA and the ability to extract that information from a sample, describes Parker who is now at the University of California, Davis.
-“At this point using material from a single hair that Livermore received as a real-world sample from the FBI, we showed a power of discrimination of one in 90,” according to Parker.
-He notes that this is typically more than sufficient because such data is used not to identify one person from the general population, but to consider a small pool of suspects.
+Now with the University of California–Davis, Parker believes that the predictive powers of the technique depend on the variations in the DNA and the ability to extract that information from a sample.
+“At this point, using material from a single hair that Livermore received as a real-world sample from the FBI, we showed a power of discrimination of one in 90.”
+Parker explains that this is typically more than sufficient because such data are used not to identify one person from the general population but to consider a small pool of suspects.

-To develop the methodology, the LLNL research group had to build on existing proteomics techniques to process hairs, which have very robust, highly cross-linked protein structures, and adapt standard proteomics tools to seek out non-synonymous SNPs.
-“We were able to develop some additional reference databases that actually can detect those changes, and then we were able to incorporate them into our workflow,” he explains.
+To develop the methodology, the LLNL research group had to build on existing proteomics techniques to process hairs, which have very robust, highly cross-linked protein structures, and adapt standard proteomics tools to seek out nonsynonymous SNPs.
+“We were able to develop some additional reference databases that actually can detect those changes, and then we were able to incorporate them into our workflow,” Parker explains.

-Parker conjectures that this approach might be useful outside forensics, too.
+Parker conjectures that this approach might be useful outside of forensics, too.
 “Since we’re taking changes in peptides that we detect through proteomics and then going back to make a prediction about someone’s DNA, it’s feasible that you could set up large-scale processes to look for things like genetic variations that could be associated with genetic disease.”
-This runs contrary to how clinical biomedicine currently works.
-“The process now is to look in the DNA first and if you find something, you go on to look in the mass spectrometry or proteomic data, so it always goes from DNA to protein or peptide.
-What we’re doing in the opposite, and that’s actually pretty novel and quite interesting.”
+This runs contrary to how clinical biomedicine currently works,” he says.
+“The process now is to look in the DNA first, and, if you find something, you go on to look in the mass spectrometry or proteomic data, so it always goes from DNA to protein or peptide.
+What we’re doing is the opposite, and that’s actually pretty novel and quite interesting.”

-To demonstrate its capabilities, Greytak illustrates how the company worked with police investigators to help with an unsolved double homicide that had occurred a few years earlier.
-“We did a Snapshot prediction based on a crime-scene sample, and we were able to predict specifically that this was likely someone who had one Latino and one European parent.
+To illustrate its capabilities, Greytak describes how the company worked with police investigators to help with an unsolved double homicide that had occurred a few years earlier.
+“We did a Snapshot prediction based on a crime scene sample, and we were able to predict specifically that this was likely someone who had one Latino and one European parent.
 That was a light-bulb moment for the investigators, because they knew a person who fit that description,” she recalls.
 “After that, they took DNA from the suspect, it matched, and they were able to close that case very quickly.”
-Other cases are underway, although she can’t comment on them yet as they are still within the court system and therefore not yet public.
+Other cases are under way, although she can’t comment on them as they are still within the court system and therefore not yet public.

-Besides homicides, Snapshot has a range of other applications.
-While the technology can predict the shape of the face, and apply skin color, eye color and hair color, it cannot foresee those traits that change, such as hairstyle, age, and weight.
-At the same time, however, Snapshot’s predicted traits can be combined with other known information, such as age of a cold case or general witness descriptions, so that a forensic artist can produce a composite drawing that advances the age correctly, adjusts the hair length or facial fullness, or includes other details.
+Besides narrowing down suspects, Snapshot has a range of other applications.
+While the technology can predict the shape of the face and apply skin, eye, and hair color, it cannot foresee those traits that change, such as hairstyle, age, and weight.
+At the same time, however, Snapshot’s predicted traits can be combined with other known information, such as the age of a cold case or general witness descriptions, so that a forensic artist can produce a composite drawing that advances the age correctly, adjusts the hair length or facial fullness, or includes other details.

 Such composite drawings can be especially helpful for unidentified remains.
-“If a body is found with a skull, a forensic artist can do a black-and-white skull reconstruction, while we can independently do a Snapshot prediction to come up with the person’s pigmentation, eye color, and hair color to produce a full-color composite of that person,” she said.
+“If a body is found with a skull,” Greytak says,” a forensic artist can do a black-and-white skull reconstruction, while we can independently do a Snapshot prediction to come up with the person’s pigmentation, eye color, and hair color to produce a full-color composite of that person.”

-Beyond predicting appearance, Parabon is also applying their machine-learning approach to the problem of detecting distant kinship between pairs of subjects.
-Thus far, they are able to distinguish out to sixth-degree relatives (second cousins once-removed) from unrelated pairs.
-“When unidentified remains are discovered, even if a possible identity is known, sometimes there aren’t appropriate living relatives available for traditional testing,” Greytak says.
+Beyond predicting appearance, Parabon is also applying its machine-learning approach to the problem of detecting distant kinship between pairs of subjects.
+Thus far, they are able to distinguish out to sixth-degree relatives (second cousins once removed) from unrelated pairs.
+“When unidentified remains are discovered, even if a possible identity is known, sometimes there aren’t appropriate living relatives available for traditional testing,” Greytak explains.
 “Our algorithms extend the distance over which relatedness can be detected from DNA, while maintaining an extremely low false-positive rate.”
-This technology is being developed in collaboration with the U.S. Armed Forces DNA Identification Laboratory (AFDIL), which is charged with identifying the remains of soldiers from past conflicts.
+This technology is being developed in collaboration with the U.S. Armed Forces DNA Identification Laboratory, which is charged with identifying the remains of soldiers from past conflicts.

 Faster, Better Forensics Tech